xrdocs/asr9k/_tutorials/xr-embedded-packet-tracer.md

 # Introduction

-IOS XR Embedded Packet Tracer is a framework that provides the user with a capability to trace custom flows through the router, for debugging or service validation purposes.
+IOS XR Embedded Packet Tracer is a framework that provides the user with a capability to trace custom flows through the router, for service validation or troubleshooting purposes.

 IOS XR Embedded Packet Tracer is protocol agnostic, it works on any type of unicast or multicast packets.